Library Design: Naming Conventions

 filter

-List(1, 2, 3, 1).retain(_ < 2) --> List(1, 2, 1)
+List(1, 2, 3, 1).retain(_ < 2) --> List(1, 2, 1) Returns a stream that produces only elements for which pred evaluates to true.

-• filter is a poor name as it's unclear (especially for non-native speakers) whether "filtered elements" are those retained, or those "filtered out"
+• filter is a poor name as it's unclear (especially for non-native speakers) whether "filtered elements" are those retained, or those "filtered out".

-• accept is not ideal, as the visitor pattern also makes use of this name
+• accept is not ideal, as the visitor pattern also makes use of this name.

-• select is even less ideal, as SQL uses the name for a completely different purpose
+• select is even less ideal, as SQL uses the name for a completely different purpose.

-List("a", "b", "c").retainIndex(_ % 2 == 0) --> List("a", "c")
+List("a", "b", "c").retainIndex(_ % 2 == 0) --> List("a", "c") Returns a stream that produces only elements for which pred evaluates to true.

 takeWhile